colinta/extra/README.md

 ✘ doEeet(1)                             -- reason is required
 ```

 If the argument type is null-able, you can make the argument optional `like?: This` (`like: This | null`).
 If the argument is _generic_, it will be made optional only if the type is null-able.
-In otherwords
+In other words:

 ```extra
 fn first-or<T>(#array: Array(T), else fallback?: T) =>